marcusbuckmann/ffcr/README.md

 <!-- badges: end -->

+## Fast-and-frugal classification in R (ffcr)

 The *ffcr* package allows the construction of two families of transparent classification models: *fast-and-frugal trees* and *tallying* models.
-The book *Classification in the Wild: The Science and Art of Transparent Decision Making.*\[@katsikopoulos2021\] describes these models, their applications and the algorithms to construct these in detail.
+The book *Classification in the Wild: The Science and Art of Transparent Decision Making.* (Katiskopoulos et al., 2020) describes these models, their applications and the algorithms to construct these in detail.

 A fast-and-frugal tree is a decision tree with a simple structure: one branch of each node exits tree, the other continues to the next node